mapbox/mapbox-maps-android/plugin-lifecycle/README.md

 // In the app build.gradle file
 dependencies {
   implementation 'com.mapbox.plugin:maps-lifecycle:10.0.0-rc.4'
-}
+  // Make sure the version of appcompat is 1.3.0+ implementation 'androidx.appcompat:appcompat:1.3.0' }
 ```
 The Lifecycle Plugin will take effect automatically if added to dependency